Vatica chartacea

 Vatica chartacea is a tree in the family Dipterocarpaceae, native to Borneo.
 The specific epithet chartacea means "papery", referring to the leaves.

 Description

 Vatica chartacea grows as a medium-sized tree.
 Its chartaceous leaves are oblong to obovate and measure up to 25 cm long.
 The inflorescences bear cream flowers.

 Distribution and habitat

 Vatica chartacea is endemic to Borneo.
-Its habitat is on lowland hills, in wet areas and by rivers.
+Its habitat is mixed dipterocarp forests on lowland hills, in wet areas and by rivers.

 Conservation

 Vatica chartacea has been assessed as endangered on the IUCN Red List.
 It is threatened by land conversion for plantations and by logging for its timber.